blender/swift-evolution/NNNN-allow-operator-overloads-in-structs-or-classes-based-on-return-type.md

         public static func •|<Element>(lhs: Element, rhs: [Element]) -> NonEmptyArray<Element>
 ```

+Because of this behavior properties and functions used in the overloads must be
+declared in `NonEmptyArray` with access modifier `fileprivate`.

 ## Proposed solution

 The proposed solution is to relax the limitation on overloads definable as